-A copy of the current year's Heritage Walks Programme can be seen here.
+A copy of the 2020 Heritage Walks Programme can be seen here.

-This site now 'houses' my archive of local history material and memorabilia, copies of some of my books and booklets that I have written and published in the past, and the notes and illustrations that have been submitted for publication over the years to various newspapers, notably the Woking Informer (from June 2010 to December 2012) and the Woking Advertiser (from January 2013 onwards) – including the ongoing series on Woking’s Chronological History started in January 2014.
+This site now 'houses' my archive of local history material and memorabilia, copies of some of my books and booklets that I have written and published in the past, and the notes and illustrations that have been submitted for publication over the years to various newspapers, notably the Woking Informer (from June 2010 to December 2012) and the Woking Advertiser (from January 2013 to July 2019) – the latter articles including the ongoing series on Woking’s Chronological History.

 Also under the 'Articles' section you will find a series looking at 'Woking's War of the Worlds'.
 Based on my research for my guided heritage walks and illustrated talks on 'Wells, Woking and the REAL War of the Worlds'.
 Each article looks at a different chapter of the story with contemporary illustrations and notes on the history behind places featured in the original story.